junedkhatri31/google-authenticator-export-decoder/README.md

 👉 **Live demo:** https://authenticator-export-decoder.juned.site

+If you find this tool helpful, please consider ⭐ starring the repository to support future improvements.

 > **Notice**
 > This project is an independent community effort and is **not affiliated with Google or the Google Authenticator team**.
 All decoding occurs locally in your browser; nothing is uploaded to any server.